pedryvo/test-dev-backend-ruby/README.md

 * Tests can be run using Rake `bundle exec rake`.

-* To run the Sinatra app simply install the dependencias via bundler and run the server from the root using `bundle exec shotgun`.
+* To run the Sinatra app simply install the dependencies via bundler and run the server from the root using `bundle exec shotgun`.

+* To run project locally you must have a PostgreSQL database named 'postgres' with an user 'postgres' and password 'postgres' on your machine.

+* To run project on Heroku you need to add an add-on after deploy using `heroku addons:create heroku-postgresql:hobby-dev`.